VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/InputAssignPermissionScopeType.md

 # InputAssignmentPermissionScopeType ==~object~==

-The `InputAssignmentPermissionScopeType` defines the scope of a permission assignment.
+This type defines the scope of a permission assignment.

 ## Fields